sdslabs/sdslabs.github.com/_posts/2012-01-04-work-at-the-sds.md

 ###Finally, __Why__

 The point is that, every visit to the lab, teaches you one thing or the other.
 With the likes of Abhay around, there is a continuous passing-on of a range of diverse information, in a way you would like and appreciate.
-Just eavesdropping on nerdy exchanges will teach you how to set a proxy on the terminal or how to run parallels on a mac, what to expect from windows 8, which the best editor and for what, what Linus Torvalds does on github and such like.
+Just eavesdropping on nerdy exchanges will teach you how to set a proxy on the terminal or how to run parallels on a mac, what to expect from windows 8, which is the best editor and for what, what Linus Torvalds does on github and such like.

 ###Are you game?